Medically reviewed by Kristin Hall, FNP

 Luckily, depression is a treatable illness.
 From psychotherapy to medications, there are several scientifically proven treatments available that can help you to manage symptoms and overcome depression.

 Below, we’ve explained what you can do if you’re depressed and need to seek help.
-We’ve also covered the treatments that may help you manage your depression and make progress towards recovery, from medication to therapy, lifestyle changes and more.
+We’ve also covered the treatments that may help you manage your types of depression and make progress towards recovery, from medication to therapy, lifestyle changes and more.

+No one chose to have depression.
 If you believe that you’re suffering from depression, it’s important that you seek out professional help.

 Depression is treatable.
 Unfortunately, due to a lack of awareness, stigma and other factors, a large percentage of people who suffer from depression and other mental illnesses fail to seek out professional medical help.